-A tension-type headache might occur periodically (episodic, less than 15 days per month) or chronically (daily or > 15 days per month).
-The headache is described as a mild to moderate constant band-like pain or pressure that lasts from 30 minutes to all day in duration.
-Tension headaches usually begin gradually, and often occur in the middle of the day.
+A tension-type headache may appear periodically (episodic, fewer than 15 days per month) or chronically (more than 15 days per month).
+An episodic tension headache may be described as a mild-to-moderate, constant, band-like pain or pressure.
+These headaches may last from 30 minutes to several days.
+Episodic tension headaches usually begin gradually, and often occur in the middle of the day.

 What causes tension-type headaches?